 A trend that is not being talked about but is about to blow up is usage of AI in hybrid events.
 According to Google, 40% of searches in 2019 were voice searches.
 It means your audience is actively using AI in their day-to-day lives.
 Which, in turn, means you want to add it to your events to drive engagement.

 Evolution of digital event platforms enables this virtual component trend.
-Attendees can use voice tech for various forms of interaction: from asking where their next session is to signing up for a session.
+Those who attend virtually can use voice tech for various forms of interaction: from asking where their next session is to signing up for a session.

 This opens a whole new digital territory for you.
 Creativity and proactiveness using voice assistance can skyrocket your engagement rates.
 For example, you can create ‘if, then’ scenarios.